-1: put yourself out to put others in: you should expect to adjust to their preferences, to allow you to establish rapport and get close.
+1: The first influencing skill is being able to put yourself out to put others in: you should expect to adjust to their preferences, to allow you to establish rapport and get close.
 If you insist on doing it ‘your way’, you are more likely to fail

-2: you cannot influence from the outside: to influence successfully, you have to get close.
+2: Influencing skill humber two is: you cannot influence from the outside: to influence successfully, you have to get close.
 Which leads to the next point…

 3: short term pain, long term gain: you may have to make short term sacrifices and compromises to allow you to get close – but the longer term results may well be worth it